-- 1. You may recall the Y1 Errors in Measurement lecture course; the slides and handouts are available on WebLearn if you need to refresh your familiarity - 2.
-Handout from Dr Jakubovics (see Appendix B of this Handbook).
+- 1. You may recall the Y1 Errors in Measurement lecture course; if you no longer have your own notes, please contact the Undergraduate Studies Office for a replacement set if you wish to refresh your familiarity - 2.
+Handout from Dr Jakubovics (see Appendix A of this Handbook).